01 Feb How to Use a Pre-Emergent Herbicide in the Spring

 These are some of the most frequent questions asked about the use of pre-emergents.
 If you have any further questions about pre-emergents, you can contact Nick Radford at email@example.com.

-For more information on pre-emergents, be sure to take a look at the following related articles: Weed Control: What You Need to Know, Identifying Common Lawn Weeds and Fall Weed Control: Apply Your Pre-Emergent Now.
+For more information on pre-emergents, be sure to take a look at the following related articles: Weed Control in Your Lawn & Garden, Identifying Common Lawn Weeds and How to Use a Pre-Emergent Herbicide in the Fall.
 Lastly, check out the variety of herbicides, including pre-emergents, Sod Solutions offers here.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.